-This one-of-a-kind festival, now in its 12th year, takes place along the Detroit River from the Detroit/Wayne County Port Authority Terminal and Dock just west of the GM Renaissance Center, to Rivard Plaza and the William G. Milliken State Park.
-Sponsored by the Soaring Eagle Casino & Resort, River Days is a celebration of the city’s waterfront funscape with activities on land and water.
+This one-of-a-kind festival, now in its 13 year, takes place along the Detroit River in West Riverfront Park.
+River Days is a celebration of the city’s waterfront funscape with activities on land and water.
 Experience all the RiverWalk has to offer, from the jet-ski demos to live music, sand sculptures, air shows, zip lines, boat tours, delicious eats and much more!

 Admission to GM River Days will support the non-profit Detroit RiverFront Conservancy.
 GM River Days is FREE to enter on Friday between 11 a.m.-5 p.m.

-The Great Outdoors: The Metro PCS Zip Line returns, offering a 300-foot long zip line ride for two people straight through the festival.
+The Metro PCS Zip Line returns, offering a 300-foot long zip line ride for two people straight through the festival.
 Tickets will cost $15 for one ride or two for $25.
-The Michigan Department of Natural Resources (DNR) will once again provide a rock climbing wall for children and adults in the William G. Milliken State Park & Harbor during the weekend.
+The Michigan Department of Natural Resources (DNR) will once again provide a rock climbing wall for children and adults.
 Festivalgoers are also invited to try their hand at archery and to experience learn more about park’s natural resources by talking with wildlife and fish experts, foresters and conservation officers who will be on hand.